logo

 She is an associate professor with Joyeux Music International, regularly adjudicating music festivals and conducting masterclasses.
 She is also an examiner with ABRSM and was recently invited to co-present in the Piano 2025-26 Syllabus Seminar.

 Faculty : Faculty since September 2011.
+Team Lead of Department for Piano Studies.

 Grace Sia